-The Government of Jordan needed to import natural gas to meet increasing demand and to mitigate the shortfall in the existing supply.
-The fast track solution was to import natural gas in liquid form (LNG) via a Floating Storage and Regasification Unit (FSRU).
+In the face of increasing demand for natural gas and a shortfall in existing supply, the Government of Jordan needed to import natural gas.
+A fast-track solution was to import natural gas in liquid form (LNG) via a Floating Storage and Regasification Unit (FSRU).

 The marine terminal includes a jetty head extending to land in the form of a platform, with four breasting ‘dolphins’ and two mooring dolphins on each side of the berth to reduce movement of the FSRU.
 Quick release hooks are provided at the jetty to allow for fast departure in case of emergency.

-Related onshore facilities are primarily associated with safe transmission of gas and metering prior to transfer into the grid.
+Related onshore facilities are primarily associated with safe transmission of gas and metering before transfer into the grid.
 The LNG import and gas transfer is operated from the FSRU and onshore processes are automated where possible.

 As a short-term solution to increasing demand, speed and efficiency were of the essence in this project - and in June 2015, the FSRU facility was opened ahead of schedule.